goitacademy/nodejs-homework/homework-02/README.en.md

 ### @ GET /api/contacts

-- gets nothing
+- Gets nothing
-- calls the `listContacts` function to work with the json file `contacts.json`
+- Calls the `listContacts` function to work with the JSON file `contacts.json`
-- returns an array of all contacts in json format with status `200`
+- Returns an array of all contacts in json format with status `200`

 ### @ GET /api/contacts/:id

 - Doesn't get `body`
 - Gets the `id` parameter
-- calls the getById function to work with the contacts.json json file
+- Calls the getById function to work with the contacts.json JSON file
-- if there is such an id, returns the contact object in json format with status `200`
+- If there is such an id, returns the contact object in JSON format with status `200`
-- if there is no such id, returns json with `"message": "Not found"` key and `404` status
+- If there is no such id, returns json with `"message": "Not found"` key and `404` status

 ### @ POST /api/contacts

 - Gets `body` in `{name, email, phone}` format (all fields are required)
-- If there are no required fields in body, returns json with key `{"message": "missing required name field"}` and status `400`
+- If there are no required fields in body, returns JSON with key `{"message": "missing required name field"}` and status `400`
 - If everything is fine with `body`, add a unique identifier to the contact object
 - Calls the `addContact(body)` function to save the contact in the `contacts.json` file
 - Based on the result of the function, it returns an object with the added `id` `{id, name, email, phone}` and status `201`